 In healthy people, blood sugar levels are in the range of 70-100 mg / dl.
-The fact that the sugar level in the blood is above this range generally indicates diabetes.
+If the blood sugar level is above this range, it indicates diabetes.

-The cause of the disease is insufficient insulin production in the body or body tissues remain insensitive to insulin.
+The cause of the disease is the insufficiency of insulin production in the body or the insensitivity of the body tissues to insulin.

-Type 2 diabetes is the most common type of chronic diabetes, which has many different types and usually occurs in people over 40 years of age.
-In type 2 diabetes, although insulin production in the pancreas is sufficient, receptors that secrete the hormone insulin do not work in cells.
+In chronic diabetes, Type 2 diabetes is the most common.
+In type 2 diabetes, although insulin production in the pancreas is sufficient, receptors that secrete insulin hormone do not work.
 Therefore, there is an insensitivity to the hormone insulin.
-In this case, blood sugar cannot be carried to the tissues by insulin and blood sugar levels are above normal levels.
-Consequently, it manifests itself in people with symptoms such as dry mouth, weight loss, drinking too much water, eating too much and urination too much.
+As a result, it manifests itself with symptoms such as dry mouth, weight loss, drinking too much water, eating too much and urinating too much.

-Diabetes, commonly known as diabetes, is the rise of sugar levels in the blood, and accordingly, sugar is found in the urine, which should not normally contain sugar.
-Sugar (glucose) is an important food source for our body, but it is the main energy source of brain tissue.
-However, if the blood sugar rises above a certain level, it will start to damage the tissues.
+Diabetes, also known as diabetes, is manifested by an increase in the blood sugar level and the emergence of sugar in the urine, which should not contain sugar.
+Sugar (glucose) is an important source of nutrients for our body, as well as the main energy source of brain tissue.

-- Insulin hormone deficiency; the body can’t produce enough insulin.
+- Insulin hormone deficiency; The body cannot produce enough insulin.

-- Resistance to the hormone insulin; Although there is sufficient insulin, tissues have resistance to this insulin.
-Insulin can’t be effective.
+- Resistance to the hormone insulin; Although there is sufficient insulin, there is resistance to this insulin in the tissues.
+Insulin cannot be effective.

-In chronic diabetes, people have symptoms such as eating too much and feeling satiated, urination too often, drymouth and feeling sweetness, and the desire to drink too much water.
-There are also symptoms such as feeling of weakness and fatigue, blurred vision, rapid weight loss, late healing of wounds, numbness and tingling in the feet, dryness and itching of the skin, and the formation of acetone-like odor in the mouth.
+Chronic diabetes, People have symptoms such as eating too much and feeling unsatisfied, urinating too often, feeling dry and sweet in the mouth, and desire to drink excessive water.
+In addition, there are symptoms such as weakness and fatigue, blurred vision, rapid weight loss, delayed healing of wounds, numbness and tingling in the feet, dryness and itching in the skin, acetone-like odor in the mouth.

 Types of diabetes;

-- Type 1 diabetes (insulin-dependent diabetes); It usually occurs in childhood.
-It is a type of diabetes which is caused by insufficient insulin production in the pancreas or lack of insulin production and where taking insulin from outside is mandatory.
+- Type 1 diabetes (insulin dependent diabetes); Generally, it occurs during childhood.
+It is a type of diabetes in the pancreas, which is caused by insufficient insulin production or no insulin production, and it is necessary to take insulin from outside.

-- Latent Autoimmune Diabetes in Adults (LADA); It is a type of type 1 diabetes-like insulin-dependent diabetes in advanced ages.
+- Latent Autoimmune Diabetes in Adults (LADA); It is a type of insulin-dependent diabetes disease similar to Type 1 diabetes, seen in older ages.

 - Maturity Onset Diabetes (MODY); Type 2 diabetes-like disease seen at an early age.

-- Gestational diabetes; It is a type of diabetes that occurs during pregnancy.
+- Gestational diabetes; It is a diabetes disease that occurs during pregnancy.